muonsoft/openapi-mock/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Features for first beta v0.1

+* [ ] not critical parsing errors should not fail mock server
+  * [ ] service for handling parsing errors
+  * [ ] make special invalid type instead of throwing exception on specification parsing
+* [ ] detect path for rest items

 ## Planned features for v0.2

 * [ ] response cache